NuAoA/AnnouncementWindow/readme.md

 ### **Custom Filters**

-If you want to take a look at how the announcements are filtered, right click the window and click ```Toggle Tags```.
-These filters are loaded from the file found at ```Open Filters.txt```.
-It uses regular expressions to group announcements into categories for easy filtering (see: https://docs.python.org/2/library/re.html).
+If you want to take a look at how the announcements are filtered, right click the window and click ```Toggle Tags``` to see how each announcement is tagged.
+These filters and tags are loaded from the file found at ```Open Filters.txt```, and can be configured by opening the ```Filters Configuration``` window.

+Each filter uses regular expressions to group announcements into categories for easy filtering (see: https://docs.python.org/2/library/re.html).
 Anything that you find in your *gamelog.txt* file will be checked against these expressions.
-The expressions are checked in the order they appear in the file, so the first match it finds will determine what group/category the announcement falls under.

 Each tag follows the format:

 	[group][category] "regular_expression"

 Where ```[group]``` is a tag to set a separate color for each matched announcement.
 Whatever color you set will carry over to every window. ```[category]``` is a separate tag for each window, and is used to set if the announcement should be shown in the window or not.

+The expressions are checked in the order that their tags appear in the file.
+This means that the first instance of [group] that is seen will cause every [category] and expression that has that group tag to be checked before moving on to other tags in the file.
+Filters with the same tag are checked sequentially.
+You can check ```Filters Configuration``` to see the order that the program loads the filters.

 #### Here's a typical example: